erts-RnD/survey_and_rescue/README.md

 **v1.3.0**

-- Added continuous mode to make the monitor feature complete
+- Added continuous hoverin mode to make the monitor feature complete & compatible with the Rulebook
 - Added missing implementation of redundant detections
 - Sending decision_info to location with no beacon or base now leads to /serviced_info FAILURE being sent in addition to earlier versions which only caused stats.incorrectServices to be incremented in /stats_sr and a message being printed.
 - Added strip function to take care of leading and trailing whitespaces